Australian documents showed French submarine project was at risk for years - NewsBreak

 Government ministers said this week Canberra had been “up front” with Paris about the problems.

-A French lawmaker also raised questions in parliament in June about Australian concerns over delays, and whether Australia might be considering submarine alternatives, French parliamentary records show.
+A French lawmaker also raised questions in the country’s parliament in June about Australian concerns over delays, and whether Australia might be considering submarine alternatives, French government records show.

 “We chose not to go through a gate in a contract,” Prime Minister Scott Morrison told reporters when he arrived in New York on Monday.
 “The contract was set up that way, and we chose not to go through it because we believed to do so would ultimately not be in Australia’s interests.”